DataDalton/Minecraft-Performance-Guide/Java Arguments/README.md

 The most notable differences between these different Java Runtimes are as follows:

-- **Oracle GraalVM (EE)** - Comes with a more aggressive Java compiler - this is currently the most recommended JVE for performance
+- **Oracle GraalVM** - Comes with a more aggressive Java compiler and ZGC - This is currently the most recommended JVE for performance

 - **Intel's Clear Linux OpenJDK** - Uses the same code as many other OpenJDKs which makes it highly compatible, making it highly compatible.
 The build process itself and the dependencies are [optimized for newer CPUs](https://www.phoronix.com/review/zen4-clear-linux/2).
 You can get it from Clear Linux's repositories via `swupd`, from [Distrobox](https://github.com/89luca89/distrobox), or from [Docker](https://hub.docker.com/r/clearlinux/openjdk).
 It is important to note that in order to use this you must currently use the Java 17 release, and that Java 18 [reverts some of the performance enhancements](https://github.com/clearlinux-pkgs/openjdk/commit/14202e83f919643031cfb7a6318b067310be90f1).